 Kerry: Detroit Latin course instructor

-...having previously earned my J.D. magna cum laude from the University of Michigan Law School.
+...Yale, having previously earned my J.D. magna cum laude from the University of Michigan Law School.
 I practiced for three years at a large law firm in Washington, D.C., primarily representing television stations.
 I also speak German, having learned it as a high school exchange student, majored in it in college, and having spent a summer working in a Berlin law office.
-As much as I love the law--and I really do!--I also love teaching.
-I...
+As much as I love the law--and I really do!--I also love teaching....

 Gwynne: Detroit Latin course instructor

-...biology, and languages.
+I have worked with students from preschool to graduate level.
+My favorite subjects to tutor are math, physical sciences especially chemistry, biology, and languages.
 I have always enjoyed talking about and teaching these subjects as they broaden my world and help me to understand how things work.
 I want to share this with my students whenever possible.
-I have been tutoring since my undergraduate years at the University of Hawaii where I earned a BA in chemistry and a certificate in French.
-I also studied chemistry at the graduate level at the University of New Mexico...
+I have been tutoring since...

 Emily: Detroit Latin course instructor